scottish-government-design-system/designsystem.gov.scot/components/date-picker/index.md

 ### Date formats

+The date picker component can use a variety of date formats, with the UK style of date/month/year used by default.

 Use an attribute of `data-dateformat` on the input element to specify one of the following.
 If none is provided it defaults to `DMY`.

 * `DMY` - 14th March 2020 would be written as `14/03/2020`
 * `MDY` - 14th March 2020 would be written as `03/14/2020`
 * `YMD` - 14th March 2020 would be written as `2020/03/14`

+This date format is used for the values provided as `data-mindate`, `data-maxdate`, and `data-disableddates`.

 ### Allowed date ranges

-Use an attribute of `data-mindate` on the input element to specify an earliest possible date for the calendar.
+Use an attribute of `data-mindate` on the date picker element to specify an earliest possible date for the calendar.
 Dates before this date cannot be selected.

-Use an attribute of `data-maxdate` on the input element to specify a latest possible date for the calendar.
+Use an attribute of `data-maxdate` on the date picker element to specify a latest possible date for the calendar.
 Dates after this date cannot be selected.

-The date format used for both of these is whatever you specify in `data-dateformat` or the default, `DMY`.
+The date format used for both of these is what you specify in `data-dateformat` or the default, `DMY`.

+### Disabled dates

+Use an attribute of `data-disableddates` to specify a list of dates that the user will not be able to select.

+The value of this attribute should be a space-separated list of dates in the format you specify in `data-dateformat` or the default, `DMY`.

 ### JavaScript